-Let's recall the following fact, which can be found in \cite{kirk}.
+Let us recall the following fact, which can be found in \cite{kirk}.

 \begin{prop} Let $X$ be a finite CW-complex.
-If $\vepsi$ is non-trivial, then $\Ht{0}{X}$ is a torsion $\Ft$-module. \end{prop}
+If $\vepsi$ is non-trivial, then is a torsion $\Ft$-module. \end{prop}

-Now, we are ready to prove the main result in this section. \torsion \begin{proof} M is an affine variety of complex dimension $n$, so it is homotopy equivalent to a finite CW complex of real dimension $n$.
+Now, we are ready to prove the main result in this section. \torsion \begin{proof} The space $M$ is an affine variety of complex dimension $n$, so it is homotopy equivalent to a finite CW complex of real dimension $n$ (\cite{dimca2,milmor}).
 Thus $\Ht{i}{M}=0$ for $i>n$.
 This also implies that $\Ht{n}{M}$ is a free module, since it is the kernel of a morphism of free $\Ft$-modules.

-Now, let's prove that the twisted Alexander modules $\Ht{i}{M}$ are torsion $\Ft$-modules for every $0\leq i\leq n-1$.
+Now, let us prove that the twisted Alexander modules $\Ht{i}{M}$ are torsion $\Ft$-modules for every $0\leq i\leq n-1$.
 If $n=1$, this is true by \cref{pzero}.
 Suppose that $n\geq 2$.
-In that case, by \cref{cor}, we just need to show that $\Ht{i}{V}$ is torsion $\Ft$-module for every $0\leq i\leq n-1$, which is true by \cref{uve}.
+In that case, by \cref{cor}, we just need to show that $\Ht{i}{V}$ is a torsion $\Ft$-module for every $0\leq i\leq n-1$, which is true by \cref{uve}.

-Finally, let's compute the rank of $\Ht{n}{M}$.
+Finally, let us compute the rank of $\Ht{n}{M}$.
 We abuse notation and call $\mathcal{L}_{\vepsi,\rho}$ the local system of vector spaces over the field of rational functions $\F(t)$ defined by the tensor representation induced by $\vepsi$ and $\rho$ (instead of the local system of $\Ft$-modules induced by $\vepsi$ and $\rho$).
 By \cite[Proposition 2.5.4]{dimca}, we have that

 Hence,

 \end{proof}

 \begin{rem} The space $V$ depends on the epimorphism $\vepsi$, but $W^*$ does not.
 This dependence on $\vepsi$ came in handy in the proof of \cref{torsion}, although it can be proved that the Alexander modules $\Ht{i}{W^*}$ are torsion for all $i\geq 0$ directly, as we will see in \cref{ssgeneralcase}. \end{rem}